ibenjaminh/SportsConnect/README.md

 ### Sports and Media Track

 ## SportsConnect
 **SportsConnect** is a program that helps users connect with an athlete based on basic personal questions.
 It matches you with an athlete who shares similar characteristics, making the connection more relatable.
+Check it out here! https://ibenjaminh.github.io/SportsConnect/

 ## Expectations
 We expect **SportsConnect** to become a trend where users engage with it for fun and post their results on social media platforms like TikTok, Instagram, and more.